What Is Creamed Honey? (Everything You Need To Know)

 With increased moisture and warmth, honey may ferment as natural yeast begins to feed on the glucose.
 The fermentation process creates carbon dioxide (resulting in foaming and an odor of yeast), ethanol, and acetic acids.
 These changes affect the appearance, flavor, and aroma of the honey.

 Raw honey, as we mentioned, will naturally crystallize.
-As crystallization occurs, sugar precipitates out of the solution, moisture in the container increases, creating a better environment for fermentation.
+As crystallization occurs, sugar precipitates out of the solution, and moisture in the container increases, creating a better environment for fermentation.

 The Dyce process of making whipped honey relies on pasteurization to kill the yeast and dissolve existing crystals in honey.
 Pasteurizing the honey requires high heat, filtering, and rapid cooling to maintain the quality of the honey.